nate-j-nov/transformer_from_scratch/README.txt

 From directory 'cs7180_finalproject':
   $ mkdir results
   $ python src/TrainTest.py
+      - This should throw errors based on your Python installation and packages telling you what you don't have installed
       - calls training for the Transformer model
       - unbatched, likely very slow
       - produces 'cs7180_finalproject/results/model.pth' when complete